 History MPhil/PhD - 2020 Entry

-The Department has a lively and cosmopolitan postgraduate research community and we aim to help you become first class researchers and scholars.
-A good proportion of our students hold ESRC, AHRC, Faculty or Departmental scholarships, with a small number funded by other internal or external sources.
+The Department has a lively and cosmopolitan postgraduate research community and we aim to help you to become a first class researcher and scholar.
 We accept applications for a wide range of proposals and offer expert supervision from staff within the Department and, where necessary, through close relationships with other departments or colleagues in North Western institutions as part of the ESRC and AHRC doctoral training partnerships.
+Typically, a good proportion of our students will hold ESRC, AHRC, Faculty or Departmental scholarships, with a number also accessing funding from other Lancaster University or external sources.

-Potential applicants are invited to contact Rebecca Sheppard (email; email@example.com).
+Potential applicants with further questions are invited to contact Rebecca Sheppard (email; firstname.lastname@example.org).

 |Full Time (per year)||Part Time (per year)|